-Journalist, legal researcher
+Journalist and legal researcher

 Sarah Harrison Overview ‧ read